 - By running the websites you visit — every time you open a website (this includes social media sites and any forms you’re asked to fill), that website logs your IP;

-- By running ads — ads, both legitimate and phishing, may record your information as well if you click on them;
+- By running ads — ads, both legitimate and phishing, may record your information if you click on them;

 - By reading your emails — some email clients (like Yahoo) will display your IP in the heading;